Developing confident, respectful

 Ms M Millard – Independent Careers Advisor for Futura Learning Partnership is our experienced and qualified careers adviser offering impartial careers information, advice and guidance to students across secondary schools within the Futura Learning Partnership.
 She is able to support students to explore and decide on options for future study (including sixth form, college and university), apprenticeship opportunities and future career paths.

-Mr A Littleboy – Assistant Headteacher: Director of Sixth form – responsible for CEIAG.
+Mrs A Chapman – Assistant Headteacher: Director of Sixth form – responsible for CEIAG.